-- 1. Use a scientific calculator - 2.
-Round-off numbers correctly - 3.
-Identify significant digits - 4.
-Use scientific notation - 5.
-Understand/use line and angle relationships - 6.
-Understand/use terms related to an angle(s) - 7.
-Classify triangles by their sides/angles. - 8.
-Calculate the perimeter of a polygon - 9.
-Calculate the circumference of a circle - 10.
-Calculate the area of a polygon - 11.
-Calculate the area of a circle - 12.
-Apply concepts of sector and arc length of a circle - 13.
-Recognize various geometric solids such as cylinder, cone, pyramid, prism, sphere - 14.
-Calculate surface area and volume of various geometric solids - 15.
-Understand/use the concept of similar triangles - 16.
-Know/apply the radian as a measure of an angle, convert between degrees and radians.
+- 1. Use a scientific calculator. - 2.
+Round-off numbers correctly. - 3.
+Identify significant digits. - 4.
+Use scientific and engineering notation - 5.
+Convert between units in both standard and metric - 6.
+Apply basic algebraic principles - 7.
+Apply and interpret line and angle relationships. - 8.
+Classify triangles by their sides/angles. - 9.
+Calculate the perimeter of a polygon - 10.
+Calculate the circumference and chord length on a circle - 11.
+Calculate the area of a polygon - 12.
+Calculate the area of a circle - 13.
+Apply concepts of sector and arc length of a circle - 14.
+Recognize various geometric solids such as cylinder, cone, pyramid, prism, sphere and conic sections. - 15.
+Calculate surface area and volume of various geometric solids - 16.
+Apply the concept of similar triangles - 17.
+Properly use terms related to an angle(s). - 18.
+Classify triangles by their sides/angles. - 19.
+Know/apply the radian as a measure of an angle, convert between degrees and radians - 20.
+Define the trigonometric functions and their values

-- 17. Define the trigonometric functions and their values - 18.
-Solve right triangles and their applications - 19.
-Understand the signs of the trigonometric function of angles greater than 90° - 20.
-Determine trigonometric functions of any angle - 21.
-Solve problems using radian measure and its applications - 22.
-Understand vectors and their components - 23.
-Solve applications involving vectors - 24.
-Understand complex numbers and their basic operations - 25.
-Convert between forms of rectangular, and polar complex numbers
+- 21. Solve right triangles and their applications - 22.
+Identify the signs of the trigonometric function of angles greater than 90? - 23.
+Determine trigonometric functions of any angle - 24.
+Describe vectors and their components. - 25.
+Solve applications involving vectors. - 26.
+Perform addition and scalar multiplication with vectors - 27.
+Interpret complex numbers and perform basic operations - 28.
+Convert between forms of rectangular, and polar complex numbers - 29.
+Perform basic operations with polar complex numbers